danisuar3z/covid-graphicator/README.md

 # covid_graphicator
 COVID-19 cases and deaths graphicator with matplotlib
-This was the final project of a Python course I took from ITBA.
+This was the final project of a Python course I took from ITBA (Argentina).
 I developed it with a friend of mine, Lucas Cañas.
 <br><br/>
 ## How to run it